 How to meet minimum spend requirements

-Eligible purchases to meet the Threshold Amount of this offer do NOT include fees or interest charges, balance transfers, cash advances, purchase of travelers checks, purchase or reloading of prepaid cards, purchases of gift cards, person-to-person payments, or other cash equivalents.That said, many techniques for meeting minimum spend are perfectly fine.
+Eligible purchases to meet the Threshold Amount do NOT include fees or interest charges, purchases of travelers checks, purchases or reloading of prepaid cards, purchases of gift cards, person-to-person payments, or purchases of other cash equivalents.That said, many techniques for meeting minimum spend are perfectly fine.
 Here are some techniques that are safe for meeting Amex minimum spend requirements (click each link for more information):

 - Domestic first class companion certificate (subject to taxes & fees) each year upon card renewal.
 See: Delta companion certificates quick guide.